fadado/jqt/README.md

 or install last versions of scripts in the system directories.
 The main defined _targets_
 are:

+* `list`:  list all targets defined in the Makefile.

 * `check`: run the _jqt_ tests.
 This is the default target.

 * `clean`: remove all files generated during tests execution.